Average Kitten Insurance Cost (2026 Report)

 Geographic location

-Geographic location ranks as the third-strongest cost driver because veterinary fees and claim frequency patterns differ across states and metro areas.
+Geographic location is the third-strongest cost driver because veterinary fees and claim frequency patterns differ across states and metro areas.
 Urban centers with a higher cost of living often have higher veterinary expenses.
-A routine exam or emergency visit in New York City costs more than the same service in rural Montana.
-Insurers adjust premiums to reflect these regional cost structures, which directly affect their expected payout per claim.
+A routine exam or emergency visit in New York City costs more than the same service in rural Montana, and insurers adjust premiums to reflect those differences.

 MoneyGeek's analysis shows kitten insurance rates vary by as much as 37% across states.
 Washington, D.C., has premiums 37% above the national average, while Alabama has premiums 27% below the national average.